-Getting enough sleep, eating nutrient dense meals regularly to fuel our brain and body, as well as reducing stress are key to productivity.
+Getting enough sleep, eating nutrient-dense meals regularly to fuel our brain and body, as well as reducing stress are key to productivity.
 Assess where you are in these areas then come up with a plan to balance and build strong energy.

 Do you need to go to bed earlier to get the sleep you require?
 Can you commit to eating 3 meals a day no matter how busy you are and make them nourishing?
 Do you have too much stress in your life that is spiking your nervous system?
-If so, can you commit to meditate, remove stressful situations, or avoid caffeine to calm down the nervous system?
+If so, can you commit to meditating, remove stressful situations, or avoid caffeine to calm down the nervous system?